Kathryn Thomas: Radio

+Thomas has stepped in for John Murray, Ray D'Arcy and Ryan Tubridy on RTÉ Radio 1 and also has hosted an RTÉ Radio 1 quiz show and presented some RTÉ Radio 1 specials like Wish You Were Here and Driving Home for Christmas with Katryn Thomas.
+She was also a reporter for RTÉ Radio 1 when Operation Transformation was on each year during its run.
+Thomas made her RTÉ Radio 1 debut in June 2010.

+Since February 2025, she has been the presenter of the weekday breakfast show on Dublin's Q102 from 7am to 10am daily, called The Morning Show with Katryn Thomas.
+She still does some television for RTÉ Television but only works on the radio with Q102 as of February 2025.

 Controversies

 Finger wagging incident

 In February 2012, Thomas stormed the stage during a performance by Alabama 3 at the 9th Irish Film & Television Awards, and wagged her finger at the rock band after they sang a song with the lyrics "fuck the police".
 She accused the band of inciting people to violence.

 Peugeot deal

 Thomas became a "brand ambassador" for Peugeot in June 2023, a deal arranged by her agent, Noel Kelly of NK Management.
 This began with her promotion of the Peugeot 308.
 The deal proved controversial as it coincided with revelations about Ryan Tubridy's extra wages.
 The deal was publicised further in July 2023 as those revelations continued.

 Personal life

 Thomas, had a five-year relationship with Garda Enda Waters, which ended in July 2012.
 She has been dating businessman Padraig McLoughlin since mid-2013.

-In 2017, Thomas announced through Instagram that she and McLoughlin were expecting their first child together.
-In March 2018, Thomas had her first daughter, Ellie McLoughlin.
-She announced via Instagram in June 2021 that she and McLoughlin were expecting their second child.
+In 2017, she announced through Instagram that she and McLoughlin were expecting their first child together.
+In March 2018, she had her first daughter, Ellie McLoughlin.
+She announced on Instagram in June 2021 that she and McLoughlin were expecting their second child.
 She lives in Inchicore.

 Thomas revealed in 2015 that a series of shooting stars inked on the inside of her lower left arm were not tattoos but were in fact transfers, as she was scared to get a real tattoo.